mikepenz/Android-Iconics/README.md

 >* there is now a core package which comes without included fonts
 >* provide the fonts you need. no additional steps required

+> UPGRADE < Google Material font 1.2.0.1 --> 2.1.2.1
+>* the mapping of some icons changed

 #Setup